 We've also included a list of SPF 30 sunscreens that meet the same strict criteria.

 If you're traveling to Turks & Caicos, Hawaii or someplace with a barrier reef, you may want to learn more about "reef-safe" sunscreens.
-If you’re ready to buy now, here are the best sunscreens that we’ve found on Amazon.
-Also, check out our guide to the best family-friendly bug sprays.
+Similarly, if you’re planning a trip to someplace with Zika-carrying mosquitoes, check out our guide to the best family-friendly bug sprays.

-P.S.
-We were surprised to learn that Walmart’s house-brand “Equate” makes an SPF 50 baby mineral sunscreen that received a top-rating from EWG, a recommendation from Consumer Reports, and costs less than $5 a tube (i.e. cheaper than most of the sunscreens below).
-It’s worth a look!
+We were surprised to learn that Walmart’s house-brand “Equate” makes an SPF 50 baby mineral sunscreen that received a top-rating from EWG and a recommendation from Consumer Reports.
+It costs less than $5 a tube, which is cheaper than most of the sunscreens below.

 This sunscreen is effective, according to several Amazon customers, but many were shocked at how expensive it is relative to its small size.
 Some reviewers say this sunscreen rubs in clear, but others say that the sunscreen leaves a white film (or streaks) no matter how much they rubbed.

 This sunscreen is super-protective, according to several Amazon customers.
 Many reviewers say this sunscreen is thick and leaves a white residue; a few complain of skin irritation after using it.

 This sunscreen looks like body paint, according to several Amazon customers who like being able to see where sunscreen was applied.
 Some reviewers expected the bright-colored sunscreen to turn clear (it does not) and were upset with their purchase.

 MDSolarScience's mineral-based sunscreen applies like a primer, according to several Amazon customers.
 Some say this product caused their skin to feel dry.
 Many customers like the way this sunscreen feels, but were disappointed by how expensive it is.